arh-eu/anprcloud-cpp/README.md

 ```

 #### Test production stage
-Test your production stage like this (and replace 'yourApiKey' with your apiKey.):
+Test your production stage like this (and replace 'yourApiKey' with your apiKey):

 ```sh
 ./ANPRCloudService yourApiKey https://api-eu.anpr-cloud.com/prod